decaporg/decap-cms/website/content/docs/uploadcare.md

 **Note:** all default values described in Uploadcare's documentation also apply in the Netlify CMS integration, except for `previewStep`, which is set to `true`.
-This was done because the preview step provides helpful information like upload status, and proivdes access to image editing controls.
+This was done because the preview step provides helpful information like upload status, and provides access to image editing controls.
 This option can be disabled through the configuration options below.

 ### Global configuration